truar/developer-blog/content/articles/continuous-deployment-with-cloud-build-in-firebase.md

   dir: gcpfirebasefront
   args: ['install', '--silent']
 ```
 > * `waitFor: [ '-' ]`: Run in parallel this step with the others.
 Indeed, we don't need to wait for the backend to be deployed in order to deploy the front.
-It is a performance improvements.
+It is a performance improvements of your CD pipeline.
 > * `name: node`: We use the official `node` image from the Docker hub registry.
-> * `entrypoint: yarn`: `yarn` is the package mamanger we use to build the application.
+> * `entrypoint: yarn`: `yarn` is the package manager we use to build the application.
-> * `dir: gcpfirebasefront`: We change directory to go in the `gcpfirebasefront`.
+> * `dir: gcpfirebasefront`: We change the directory to go in the `gcpfirebasefront`.
 > * `args: [ 'install', '--silent' ]`: Just run the `yarn install --silent` command, to package our application for production.
 Not mandatory, but I find `yarn install` to be quite verbose.

 #### Build the Vue application